DataWeightsAndCombination

 What Are the Options for Adjusting the Weights for Older Reductions?

 If the data weights are not correct in ALL the datasets you want to combine there are three options to correct the situation.
-These different methods carry different levels of pain/complexity depending on your situation.
+These different methods carry different levels of complexity depending on your situation.
 The situation can also be extra confusing if your data fall into multiple categories above.
 For example, it is not uncommon that in Cycle 2 the 12m-array data could be pipeline calibrated, but the 7m-array data done manually.
 Pay close attention to recommendations in Red and the Caveats for each option.
+If you suspect your data have been reprocessed or are unsure of the weights, use the example above to check the weights of all your data.

 Option 1: Re-calibrate your data in CASA 4.2.2 or later